-1. Permanent sign structures shall be constructed of brick, wood or simulated wood, stone, concrete, metal, plastic, or high-density urethane (HDU) foam board or similar durable foam construction.

-2. Awning, canopy, projecting, light pole banner, banners, and wall signs may also be constructed of durable weather resistant material such as canvas, nylon, or vinyl-coated fabric.

-3. Wall, awning, canopy, projecting, and light pole banners constructed of material shall be mounted within a frame so that they are held taut between all support posts.
+- Permanent sign structures shall be constructed of brick, wood or simulated wood, stone, concrete, metal, plastic, or highdensity urethane (HDU) foam board or similar durable foam construction. - 2.
+Awning, canopy, projecting, light pole banner, banners, and wall signs may also be constructed of durable weather resistant material such as canvas, nylon, or vinylcoated fabric. - Wall, awning, canopy, projecting, and light pole banners constructed of non-rigid material such as canvas, nylon, or vinylcoated fabric shall be mounted within a frame so that they are held taut between all support posts.